locosoft1986/RpiBareMetalDockerEnv/README.md

 ## How to use
 ### Install Docker
 You can refer to https://docs.docker.com to install the docker.
-If you use windows, the MingW enviroments are required.
+If you use windows, the MingW environments are required.
 And the MSYS and MingW bin directories must be added to the Windows' PATH.
+And the make in MSYS of the MingW is also required.

 ### To build:
 ```